Cartan’s connection 1-forms

 where \nabla_\sigma := \nabla_{\mathbf e_\sigma} as usual.
 Hence with our conventions, the \mu-index specifies which basis vector field is being differentiated, \sigma specifies the direction it is being differentiated in, and \nu specifies the component of the resulting vector.
 (Lee 2018 Problem 4-14 uses the same convention.
 MTW §14.5, Frankel 2012 §9.3b, and Tu 2017 §11.1 would write \boldsymbol\omega^\nu_{\hphantom\nu\mu} for our expression — which swaps the index order.)

-We could define other connection 1-forms \boldsymbol\omega^\nu_{\hphantom\nu\mu} for the dual basis.
+We could define separate connection 1-forms \boldsymbol\omega^\nu_{\hphantom\nu\mu} for the dual basis.
 Note the different index placement.
 These are:

 \[ \omega\indices^\nu_{\hphantom\nu\mu\sigma} := \boldsymbol\omega^\nu_{\hphantom\nu\mu}(\mathbf e_\sigma) := \langle\nabla_\sigma\mathbf e^\nu,\mathbf e_\mu\rangle = -\langle\nabla_\sigma\mathbf e_\mu,\mathbf e^\nu\rangle = -\omega_{\mu\hphantom\nu\sigma}^{\hphantom\mu\nu}. \]